EG-lisy/PlasmoVis/README.md

 > - [Author](#Author)<br>

 # Prerequisites
-PlasmoVis is is compatible for being run either on Mac or Windows Operating Systems.<br>
+PlasmoVis is compatible for being run either on Mac or Windows Operating Systems.<br>
 Please ensure you have <b>Node.js</b> installed on your computer before proceeding.

 - [Node.js](https://nodejs.org/it/download/ "Node.js")